baibaidashixiong/lat/README.en.rst

 ===========
-LATX (Loongson Architecture Translator for x86)
+LATX (LoongArch Architecture Translator for x86)
 ===========

-LATX (Loongson Architecture Translator for x86) is a high-performance user-level binary translator designed specifically for the LoongArch architecture, enabling efficient execution of x86 applications on Loongson-based systems.
+LATX (LoongArch Architecture Translator for x86) is a high-performance user-level binary translator designed specifically for the LoongArch architecture, enabling efficient execution of x86 applications on LoongArch-based systems.

 Built upon QEMU 6 with substantial optimizations, LATX significantly outperforms the original QEMU implementation.